sbcho816/Rubik-s-Cube-Solver/DEVELOPMENT.md

 Time spent: 3 hours.

 ####4/13/19
-- Read a little bit on color recognition using openCV.
+- Read about using the openCV library, including color recognition.
+- Integrated webcam.
+- Was able to get pixel color of a Rubik's Cube and neatly print it on the screen.
+Time spent: 5 hours